Photo Review’s Top 3 recommended cameras and lenses for Travel.

 Top 3 Compact fixed lens cameras

 If you’re looking for a pocketable travel camera, be prepared to compromise when balancing size, price and performance.
 These three cameras are our pick of the options currently available, and all offer 4K video plus raw file support.
-Listed in order of overall weight, including battery and SD card.
+Listed in order of overall weight (lightest first), including battery and SD card.

 The least expensive in this trio, this camera packs a 20-megapixel 12.8 x 9.6 mm MOS sensor plus a retracting 24-360mm f/3.3-6.4 zoom lens into a pocketable, 300 gram body.
 The TZ220 has the longest zoom reach in its class, but with a 1/3 stop reduction in lens speed.
 A well-thought out control layout and logical menu system makes this camera easy to use.
 4K UHD video is recorded at 30/25p and 24p, but with a 1.5x frame crop.